ormai/interpreter/README.md

 # Interpreter

-This is a small C++ terminal application meant to implement a small language interpreter for arithmetic expressions.
+This is a C++ terminal application meant to implement a language interpreter for arithmetic expressions.

 ### Build